l7mp/stunner/docs/PREMIUM_REFERENCE.md

 STUNner can offload TURN message processing to its eBPF-based packet processing engine.
 The offload supports UDP ChannelData message and provides an outstanding bandwidth, delay, and jitter performance boost.
 This feature requires Linux nodes with elevated access to eBPF/tc (`TC`) or eBPF/XDP (`XDP`) technologies.
 Both technologies provide outstanding performance; `TC` is supported in most environments (e.g., public clouds), `XDP` is limited to bare metal installations.

-The table below overviews the STUNner TURN offload configuration options inside the `Dataplane` object.
+To use the TURN offload feature of STUNNER, you can set the `spec.offloadEngine` in the `Dataplane` object: `TC` means eBPF/TC, `XDP` is eBPF/XDP, `None` turns of the offload, and `Auto` tries to apply the best offload engine.

-To use the TURN offload feature of STUNNER, you can set the `spec.offloadEngine` in the `Dataplane` object: `TC` means eBPF/TC, `XDP` is eBPF/XDP, `None` disables the offload, and `Auto` tries to apply the best offload engine.
+You can also manually configure the network interfaces to use the TURN offload via the `spec.offloadInterfaces` in the `Dataplane`.
+This parameter assumes a list of network interface names on to load the eBPF program.
+An empty list means to enable offload on all interfaces (this is the default).

 To use eBPF offload, you must also enable elevated rights to your STUNner pods.
 To achieve this, edit the `spec.containerSecurityContext` field and add the necessary `NET_ADMIN`, `SYS_ADMIN`, `SYS_MODULE` capabilities.

-The below will set the dataplane for all gateways using the `default` Dataplane to use the TURN offload and select the best suitable offload engine.
+The below will set the dataplane for all gateways using the `default` Dataplane to use the TURN offload on all available network interfaces and select the optimal offload mode.

 ```yaml
 apiVersion: stunner.l7mp.io/v1